heptarch/heptarch.github.io/drafts/type-diff.md

-This may seem needlessly persnickety, but a key point is that if we want to differentiate on one of these complicated spaces, a lot is hiding beneath this restriction to linear maps, and its better to exhibit locally linear structure a different way.
+This may seem needlessly persnickety, but a key point is that if we want to differentiate on one of these complicated spaces, a lot is hiding beneath this restriction to linear maps, and it's better to exhibit locally linear structure a different way.

+*Mathy comments.* If you want to get more mathematical,